2023 vs 2022 401k, IRA and Roth IRA Contribution Limit Increases – Official IRS Updates and final Numbers

 IRA Limits

 Tax deductible IRA contributions are based on qualifying income ranges and spousal participation in employer sponsored (e.g. 401K plans).
-You and make the maximum $6,000 contribution ($7,000 if over 50) in 2022 if you make above the maximum income ranges, but you won’t get a tax deduction.
-However for higher income earners this is still worth doing as all gains are tax-free.
+You can make the maximum contribution (plus $1,000 more if over 50) if you make above the maximum income ranges, but you won’t get a tax deduction.
+However for higher income earners this is still worth doing as all capital gains are tax-free.

 Year